Callum-C/MSc-Diss-PRC-Soft-Bodies/README.md

 Friction, while the ideal scenario, would add an entirely new dimension to the simulation and to the genetic algorithm that would need to be optimised.
 With limited time, a simple lock particles in place alternative was introduced.

+Notice at the start of the simulation the soft body is disfigured into a pattern that allows the body to "walk", but does not properly maintain it's internal volume as expected when utilising the Ideal Gas Law (IGL).

+This is due to a programmatic error when initially implementing the IGL that allowed this to happen.
+This error was corrected later in the project, but results were not as successful.

 # Reservoir Computing

 The Fully Connected Square entity (see further down) forms the basis of an implementation of Reservoir Computing (RC).